 Purchased my first house in the country

-Your list might start from your birth to the present, or you might focus on the formative years of your life and include more details of events, experiences, and turning points that brought you into adulthood.
+Your list might start from your birth , or you might focus on the formative years of your life and include more details of events, experiences, and turning points that brought you into adulthood.

 So far I have 31 stepping stones in my list, and I have set up a schedule to review and add to my list every three months.
 Some months there’s nothing I feel that needs to be added, but that’s because my list focuses on really important points, achievements and turning points in my life.